How to Create a FreeBSD Web Server (FAMP Stack) - 2026 Guide

 fi

-Important note: Do not change root's shell (or the ec2-user's if on AWS).
+Important note: Do not change root's shell (or the ec2-user user's on AWS machines).

 Since FreeBSD separates the base operating system from third-party packages and ports, non-base shells are installed to /usr/local/bin, a location that might not be mountable at boot time with a damaged system.